slipstream/cloud-data-volume/README.md

 The `--key`, `--secret`, and `--id` options are required.
 The `--server-url` option will default to "https://nuv.la" if not provided.

+# Results

+Tests were run to see if the container can provide the required functionality.
+The main conclusions are:

+ * The s3fs fuse filesystem **can** be used to access the S3 objects within a container.

+ * Doing so requires flags to add system administrator privileges to the container (SYS_ADMIN) and access to the FUSE device.
+This may not be possible on a shared container infrastructure.

+ * As noted in some other attempts to use s3fs with Docker, the mounted s3fs filesystem **cannot** be exported (usefully) as a volume.
+The volume is created and can be seen by other containers, but the actual objects cannot be accessed.

+A demonstration of this implementation could be done on a private container infrastructure (to allow for increased permissions) and on containers that directly include and mount the s3fs filesystem.

+Overall, this implementation does not provide a convenient, general mechanism for accessing S3 objects via containers.

+# Alternatives

+ * Use the same scheme, but share the data via NFS (or GFS) instead of via Docker volumes.
+This would work identically on both VMs and containers.
+However, it still has the disadvantage of needing increased privileges on container infrastructures.

+ * Move to the s3fs RexRay Docker plugin.
+This would provide the mounted S3 filesystem to containers as Docker volumes.
+Refactoring of the plugin could make it more object-oriented (rather than bucket-oriented) and less AWS-specific.
+As with the previous case, this would still require enhanced privileges for the plugin on the container infrastructure.

+ * Investigate the use of external object URLs to provide access to the data.
+This would provide a lighter-weight client, but exposing the data via POSIX would still have the same privilege problems as for the other solutions using the FUSE filesystem.

 ## License